When you build for ten customers, none of them should ever see another's data.

 QMS & CAPA cycles

-Customer audits, internal CAPAs, supplier non-conformances — the data is in the QMS, but the closed-loop tracking is in someone's spreadsheet.
-Process Intelligence Engine watches the actual signal and tracks improvement closed-loop, with audit-grade evidence on demand.
+Customer audits, internal CAPAs, supplier non-conformances — the data is in the QMS, but the closed-loop tracking lives in someone's spreadsheet that nobody can find when the auditor arrives.

 New-customer ramp